ponylang/rfcs/text/0000-cli-format.md

 ## Library

-The types in the CLI package are broken down into three groups:
+The types in the `cli` package are broken down into three groups:

   - The spec classes and primitives which are used to declare a CLI grammar.
   - The parser class which is used to parse a command line against a spec.